RELISH GOD’S PRESENCE

 30 So when Aaron and all the children of Israel saw Moses, behold, the skin of his face shone, and they were afraid to come near him.

 This happened because the glory of God had rubbed on Moses while he was communing with God and relishing God’s presence.

-Beloved, you also will effortlessly radiate, reflect or manifest the love, glory, power, wisdom, nature or character of God increasingly as you cultivate the good habit of spending quality time daily in God’s Word and prayer, not just to read and recite your favourite Psalms or scriptures, or to yell out your daily petitions to God, but to relish or enjoy God’s presence, beholding His glory and meditating on His unconditional, unending and unceasing love, favour, mercy, kindness and goodness.
+Beloved, you also will effortlessly radiate, reflect or manifest the love, glory, power, wisdom, nature, or character of God increasingly as you cultivate the good habit of spending quality time daily in God’s Word and prayer, not just to read and recite your favorite Psalms or scriptures, or to yell out your daily petitions to God, but to relish or enjoy God’s presence, beholding His glory and meditating on His unconditional, unending and unceasing love, favor, mercy, kindness, and goodness.

-Therefore, starting from today, begin to cultivate the habit of scheduling and spending quality time daily alone in God’s presence (in God’s Word and prayer) to relish God’s presence, splendour, beauty, glory, and love.
-You will be amazed at how this will transform your countenance, attitude and mindset.
+Therefore, starting from today, begin to cultivate the habit of scheduling and spending quality time daily alone in God’s presence (in God’s Word and prayer) to relish God’s presence, splendor, beauty, glory, and love.
+You will be amazed at how this will transform your countenance, mindset, attitude, and lifestyle.

 The Scripture testifies of Peter and John, “Now when they saw the boldness of Peter and John, and perceived that they were uneducated and untrained men, they marveled.
 And they realized that they had been with Jesus.”
 (Acts 4:13 NKJV).

 Prayer: My Dear Heavenly Father, thank You for taking special delight in fellowshipping with me daily.
-My Dear Holy Spirit, teach and help me to also take special delight in fellowshipping with God and in relishing God’s presence daily, in Jesus’ name.
+My Dear Holy Spirit, teach and help me to also take special delight in fellowshipping with God and in relishing God’s presence daily this New Year, in Jesus’ name.
 Amen.